kodecocodes/i9t/introducing-app-search/introducing-app-search.markdown

 When implementing app search, `NSUserActivity` is the first thing to work with because:
 1. It's dead simple.
 Creating an `NSUserActivity` instance is as easy as setting a few properties.
 2. When you use `NSUserActivity` to flag user activities, iOS will rank that content so that search results prioritize frequently accessed content.
-3. You get the benefit of providing context to Siri.
-[TODO: Determine if this has notable benefits in GM]
-4. You're one step closer to providing Handoff support.
+3. You're one step closer to providing Handoff support.

 Time to prove how simple `NSUserActivity` can be to implement!